Elidy-art/se-day-5-assignment-technical-writing/README.md

 Provide context and real-world examples.
 Engage and adapt based on audience's feedback

+What techniques can you use to ensure your content is accessible to those with limited technical knowledge?
+Use simple, clear language- avoid technical jargon and use short sentences Use visual aids and multimedia eg diagrams, charts and screenshots.
+Use analogies and real-world comparisons.
+Break information into digestible chunks.
+Provide context before details.
+Offer different learning paths.
+Encourage interaction and questions

+Why is it important to use plain language instead of technical jargon in your writing?
+It improves understanding.
+Increases accessibility.
+Keeps readers engaged.
+Builds trust and credibility.
+Improves communication across teams.
+Enhances SEO and readability
+Encourages action and decision making.

 How can you gauge the existing knowledge of your audience to avoid overwhelming them with jargon?
 Asking them directly using polls and questionnaires Observing their language and questions